 Rocking and swaying, our train tram travels non-stop along a wide walkway shared with pedestrians.
 Bright glaring reflections cover our locked windows, making photos impossible.
 Too bad since some of the park’s buildings are intriguing.
 My favorite is an elaborate Gothic-style building the imperial Romanov family used as their private church.

 It takes the tram over 20 minutes finally to reach Peterhof’s Lower Garden and the long awaited restrooms.
 Peterhof is the most popular day trip from St. Petersburg and the restrooms have agonizingly long lines.
 Thankfully the men’s queue moves efficiently.
-Waiting for the other passengers to return, I test my wireless tour guide receiver.
-This nifty device will enable us to hear Marie’s descriptions as we navigate the palace crowds.
+Waiting for the other passengers to return, I test my wireless receiver.
+Each of us has one of this devices to hear Marie’s descriptions as we navigate the palace crowds.

 When Things Really Go Wrong

 On our walk we soon encounter the Checkerboard Fountain where water spills over a long sloping checkerboard.
 As it happens, a group of musicians start to play long Swiss-style horns in front of the checkerboard display.
 Several of us stop for photos.
 I pay attention to Marie’s comments as I quickly check that my camera hasn’t crashed as in the past.
 The camera works well.
 Images are recorded for my first time ever!

 Abruptly, Marie’s commentary ends in mid-sentence.
 Her words don’t gradually fade away but suddenly cut off.
 Scanning the area, I don’t spot anyone from our group, including Linda, who is seriously interested in finding that next restroom.
 But they all were here only seconds ago.
 I even saw Linda out of the corner of my eye when I checked my camera.